Bradfield/algos/graphs/knights_tour.litpy.md

 called **depth first search** (**DFS**).
 Whereas the breadth first search algorithm discussed in the previous section builds a search tree one level at a time, a depth first search creates a search tree by exploring one branch of the tree as deeply as possible.
-In this section we will look at two algorithms that implement a depth first search.
-The first algorithm we will look at directly solves the knight’s tour problem by explicitly forbidding a node to be visited more than once.
-The second implementation is more general, but allows nodes to be visited more than once as the tree is constructed.
-The second version is used in subsequent sections to develop additional graph algorithms.

 The depth first exploration of the graph is exactly what we need in order to find a path that has exactly 63 edges.
 We will see that when